mennooo/securing-ords/docs/users.md

 Restart the domain.

-Now you should be able to use it.
+Now you should be able to use user from the table to authenticate for REST API usage.

 ## Apache Tomcat JDBC Realm to User Repository
 Currently, we can't use a Tomcat User Repository.
 There is currently a bug in ORDS (current version 17.4.1):